heiskr/u/README.md

     set $less to $[]
     set $equal to $[]
     set $greater to $[]
-    if greaterThan (length ~a) over 1
+    if compare (length ~a) over 1
       set pivot to (random (length ~a))
       for set [_ x] to (range ~a)
-        if lessThan x under pivot
+        if compare x under pivot
           append x to $less
-        if equal x with pivot
+        if compare x as pivot
           append x to $equal
-        if greaterThan x over pivot
+        if compare x over pivot
           append x to $greater
       return (
         concat (quicksort $less)